cooper/quiki/doc/configuration.md

 ### image.size_method

+_Optional_.
 The method which quiki should use to scale images.

 This is here for purposes of documentation only; there's probably no reason to ever stray away from the default for whichever quiki interface is used.